project-ethea/Naia/ART_LICENSE.md

 Art Licenses
 ============

-Included content that is not listed below or in the parent add-on's main ART_LICENSE file is provided under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 or (at your option) any later version.
+Included content that is not listed below or in the parent add-on's main `ART_LICENSE.md` file is provided under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 or (at your option) any later version.

 A copy of the GNU General Public License is provided in COPYING.